National Health Service: History

+Local voluntary hospitals were brought into national public ownership.
+On the 5 July 1948, 1,143 voluntary hospitals comprising approximately 90,000 beds and 1,545 municipal hospitals with around 390,000 beds were taken over by the NHS in England and Wales.

+Community and domiciliary health services such as home nurses, public and environmental health and health prevention/promotion continued to be run by separate, elected local municipal Authorities or Councils.

+The first general medical services contract was brought in as part of the NHS's inception.
+This built on arrangements with general practitioners (GP's) as part of the National Insurance Act 1911.
+This resulted initially in 18,000 self-employed general practitioners.

 At its launch by Bevan on 5 July 1948 it had at its heart three core principles: That it meet the needs of everyone, that it be free at the point of delivery, and that it be based on clinical need, not ability to pay.

 Three years after the founding of the NHS, Bevan resigned from the Labour government in opposition to the introduction of charges for the provision of dentures, dentists, and glasses; resigning in support was fellow minister and future Prime Minister Harold Wilson.
 The following year, Winston Churchill's Conservative government introduced prescription fees.
 However, Wilson's government abolished them in 1965; they were later re-introduced but with exemptions for those on low income.
 These charges were the first of many controversies over changes to the NHS throughout its history.
+The Tony Blair Labour governments would later implement large scale financing arrangements with private builders in private finance initiatives and joint ventures.

 From its earliest days, the cultural history of the NHS has shown its place in British society reflected and debated in film, TV, cartoons and literature.
 The NHS had a prominent slot during the 2012 London Summer Olympics opening ceremony directed by Danny Boyle, being described as "the institution which more than any other unites our nation".